qmcurrents/gimic/doc/usage.rst

 $ Gaussian2gimic.py --input=benzeneg09.fchk

-Note, open-shell is currently not supported with the Gaussian2gimic.py script.
+Note, for open-shell cases you need to add "gfprint pop=regular iop(10/33=2)" and use the Gaussian "log" file instead of the "fchk" file.

 Running GIMIC